 A study recently reported that sperm counts have dropped 50 percent in the last 40 years.
 That’s a significant decrease.
 The head of the study, Hagai Levine, called it an "urgent wake-up call" for researchers and authorities to investigate this drop to protect male reproductive health.
 Unfortunately, if you're trying to have a baby right now, no amount of urgency in the scientific community will make much of a difference.

 So if you're concerned about your or your partner’s sperm count, have it checked so you know exactly where you are.
 In simple terms: The more sperm in semen, the higher chance that a single sperm will reach and implant itself into an egg.
 The health of the sperm is also a factor in the ability to reproduce, and a semen analysis conducted at a laboratory is the most accurate method to determine this.
-According to the American Pregnancy Association, male infertility is a factor in approximately 50 percent of infertility cases, but let’s not dwell on the statistics, and instead let’s try for positive change.
+According to the American Pregnancy Association, male fertility is a factor in approximately 50% of pregnancy struggles, but let’s not dwell on the statistics, and instead let’s try for positive change.
 Here are 10 tips to avoid low sperm count:

 1. Get to a healthy weight.